 - An office with staff who can answer any questions you any have due to their first hand knowledge of the region and its mountains.

-- Meet other trek members on a training weekend.
+- Meet other trek members on a training weekends.
 These are great to meet other trek members but also to ask any questions about kit, visa and vaccinations.

 Please note: when booking a trek through a mountain tour operator make sure you know what is and what is NOT included in the price, for example: visa fees, airport taxes, and travel insurance as this can vary between providers.

 Your Everest Base Camp trek should include the following: